Who do I say that I am?

 When Christ asked the famous question of his disciples, “Who do you say that I am?”, we can presume he knew the answer well enough (that famous “I am” sends echos all the way back to Exodus).
 However, I would love to turn the question around, and ask him who he says that I am, for he alone fully knows.
 I suppose I shall have to be patient and hear the answer only in the next life.
 But in the meantime, you might well ask: who do I say that I am?

 For all of us, to truly know who and what we are remains a work in progress during our time on Earth.
 We are to a large extent mysteries to ourselves.
 The inquiry ultimately resists explanation in the usual sense, and the matter paradoxically grows more uncanny the more we seem to crack the mystery.
 Those who may happen upon my website, and the texts and videos I am now posting online, have a right to expect a rough-drawn sketch of my own self-assessment.
 Fair enough.
 After all, I am approaching—two years hence—the sobering status of a septuagenarian.
-By this point, I should know enough about myself to stand confidently, if somewhat precariously, between the ecstasies and agonies of seven decades, and dare to cast a bemused glance at the providential meaning of it all.
+By this point, I should know enough about myself to stand confidently, if somewhat precariously, between the ecstasies and agonies of seven decades, and cast a bemused glance at the providential meaning of it all.

 I sometimes feel that my existence has been that of a maverick probe, dipped more variously than most into the crazy seas of the second half of the 20th, and the early decades of the 21st centuries.
 Nothing about my life is particularly momentous, but I have probably been exposed to the world, its continents, its religions, its peoples, its languages and its enigmas more than most, and to a degree that may afford me the ability to make a few pertinent observations.
 We live in a world sorely in need of context and perspective.
 I would be selfish were I not to share my modest harvest of insights.